imsb-uke/ANCA-GN_transcriptomics/README.md

 ### Instructions for single-cell analysis

+Our single-cell analysis consists of two parts one for the exploratory cohort and another for the treatment (Ustekinumab) cohort.
+Both analysis follow the same general workflow of processing, clustering, annotation, and lastly more specific downstream analysis.

 **System requirements and installation**

 We ran the code in an Ubuntu 20.04 environment.
 To setup the single-cell analysis Python environment, please run the following commands: